 And even now I find myself smelling clementine.
-A Borrowed sense of sweetness washing over me in the air.
-A Careening force that brings me back to you: A Dancing around checkered picnic blankets, peeling off the grass.
-An Effort to share each morsel of space and air and moment and Food.
+A Borrowed sweetness hanging still over the air—this Careening force that brings me back to you: Dancing around checkered picnic blankets, peeling off the grass, an Effort to share each morsel of space and air and moment and Food.
 The crumbing of muffins.
 The peeling of an orange.
 And there I’m Going.
-I’m back again, hanging, holding, hoping that I’ll be able to keep each sense fresh, Haunting the memories of my mind like a ghost of myself, reimagining the laugh I am sure is yours—I can’t have misremembered yet.
+Circling around you, hanging, holding, hoping that each sense can keep fresh, Haunting the memories of my mind like a ghost with my mouth, moving furniture In a sweetly rotten room to prove my presence in what was abandoned, Jaw unhinged, howling through engorgement, clementine rinds sickly Kissing my tongue.
+I’ve searched for each crumb I Let fall in inattention, groping fingers start back at the beginning—retrace My steps: I can’t have misremembered yet.
 I’m sure I know the smell of clementine.

 Oh, My Word!
 Olivia would love to hear from you after reading this poem.
 Leave a comment below!